 It's not just at the box office where we see people reaching out for nostalgic experiences.

-Emily Talbut is 22 and worked at Walt Disney World in Florida for two summers while she was at university.
+After a lifetime of Disney fandom, Emily got her dream job working at Walt Disney World in Florida for two summers while she was at university.

 She describes her job there as "making people smile all day" and helping create a welcoming and friendly atmosphere.

-"You get people coming to visit and they've left their kids at home - because the kids aren't as interested as they are," she tells Radio 1 Newsbeat.
+"You get people coming to visit and they've left their kids at home - because the kids aren't as interested as they are," she says.

 Emily thinks escapism is one of the main reasons people love immersing themselves in Disney World.